 A traditional back-end architecture includes an application server, a web server and a database at the core.
 If it's a growth-oriented architecture, it could also have a load balancer and a host of service integrations such as email notifications, push notifications, and queuing services.
 The needs of the back end depend on your business and the type of functionality you want from the app.

 A dynamic application needs data synchronization across platforms, as well as data storage capabilities, the ability to send notification messages and the capacity to support different HTTP methods.
 The back end of the application determines the extent of these capabilities and helps you manage them.

-How do you handle security for the back-end of APIs?
+How do you handle security for the back end of APIs?

-Having a strong secure sockets layer (SSL) is the base for the security.
+Having a strong secure sockets layer (SSL) is the base for security.
 If you're unfamiliar with SSLs, consider speaking to an expert who can help with your base level of security.
-By speaking to someone with more knowledge, you'll ensure all the necessary safety fetures are properly implemented.
+By speaking to someone with more knowledge, you'll ensure all the necessary safety features are properly implemented.
 API token integration and authentication are other main pillars of security for back-end APIs, and these should be discussed with an expert as well.